knative/docs/serving/samples/telemetry-go/README.md

 ```

 ## Accessing logs
-You can access to the logs from Kibana UI - see [Logs and Metrics](../../docs/telemetry.md) for more information.
+You can access to the logs from Kibana UI - see [Logs](../../accessing-logs.md) for more information.

 ## Accessing per request traces
-You can access to per request traces from Zipkin UI - see [Logs and Metrics](../../docs/telemetry.md) for more information.
+You can access to per request traces from Zipkin UI - see [Traces](../../accessing-traces.md) for more information.

 ## Accessing custom metrics
 You can see published metrics using Prometheus UI.
 To access to the UI, forward the Prometheus server to your machine: